antonlegoo/gitbook-plugin-changelog/README.md

 }
 ```

-2) Create the change-log page
+2) Create a new page for your change-log.
+The contents of this page should look something like this:

 ```
 {% changelog %}